CTSRD-CHERI/morello-llvm-project/clang/docs/CHERIseed.rst

 hardware.
 CHERIseed does not provide the same security guarantees as CHERI hardware, and should not be used as a security-enforcing tool.

 CHERIseed is a Work in Progress.
-Please see the :ref:`CHERIseed_Limitations` below for unsupported functionality.
+Please see the :ref:`Limitations <cheriseed.limitations>` below for unsupported functionality.

-If you would like to contribute to CHERIseed, please read the :ref:`Contribution Guide<Contributing>` below.
+If you would like to contribute to CHERIseed, please read the :ref:`Contribution Guide <cheriseed.contributing>` below.

 Getting Started
 ===============

 See `Getting Started: Building and Running Clang <https://clang.llvm.org/get_started.html>`_ for the System Requirements and instructions for how to generate a build system for CHERIseed-enabled clang with ``CMake``.

 To generate the documentation as html use